timlac/emotion-db-metadata/README.md

 # emotion-db-metadata
-Package to convert emotion database file names to file metadata objects
+Package to convert emotionclips coding to metadata objects

 ## Usage